 How do you solve this?
 The most effective solution is to integrate an ad fraud prevention tool into your marketing campaign.
 With Spider AF’s detection and prevention tool, all you need to do is place a tracking tag on your website.
 This will enable Spider AF to detect and report any invalid traffic on your site.

 Our solution uses machine learning models to check against a variety of ad fraud blacklists.
 It then filters out unwanted, invalid and irrelevant visitors, keeping your inbound traffic hot.
 This ensures that your visitors are real users, and with highly relevant content on your site, the bounce rate should significantly drop.
 (Try Spider AF for 14 days free!)

 While a high bounce rate is typically problematic, it isn't always as straightforward as it might seem.
-A bounce rate of 30% to 55% is generally acceptable — anything much higher or lower could mean something is wrong.
+According to HubSpot, the average bounce rate for most websites ranges from 26% to 70%.
+On average, bounce rate for a B2B website is 56% and 45% for B2C websites.
 Even this range, however, varies across industries as well as the nuances in which each business operates.